 For 45.4% of respondents who work for themselves, new sites make up most of their revenue while existing sites account for the most revenue for 28.4%.
 Providing maintenance is a great way to ensure ongoing work, as you can see with 10.7% of respondents stating maintenance as the type of work making up most of their revenue.
-A while back, Brad talked about why you may want to sell maintenance service with your sites and what to include in your services.

 From respondents who operate their own company, about a third have been in operation for 4 to 8 years.
 Following closely behind, 28% have been operating their business for 8 to 15 years.
 Within the last 2 to 4 years, 16.6% have started their company with 9.6% in the past 2 years.

 There was even 12.9% who have been operating for over 15 years, showing how adaptable many developers have been – a necessity in this ever-changing field.

 A big chunk of respondents, 81.7%, have set up their own server before.
 Around eighteen percent haven’t set one up, but 5.9% of those would like to try it out. (cough, cough, SpinupWP can help make this easier cough, cough).